howlrapp/howlr-app/README.md

 ### Launching

-All you have to do is running `expo start` in the application folder, press `a` to run the Android Emulator or `i` for the iOS Simulator, or use your phone along with the Expo app.
+All you have to do is running `expo run:ios` or `expo run:android` in the application folder.

 ## Code of conduct